 All meat is cured to preserve it.
 In days before refridgeration, it was widely used to preserve meat.
 Curing uses salt to draw moisture out of the meat.

 What is dry curing?

 The dry curing process involves rubbing curing mix all over the joints.
 Preferably done by hand to ensure the whole surface is covered.
 As every cut is different, each one should be weighed individually and the curing salts rubbed into the meat ensure all parts are reached and cured equally.

 These joints are then left to cure for 14 days.
 After 14 days, this joint is now ready to be cut into rashers.

 Wet curing involves the joints being submerged in a curing pickle ie salty water.
 This cures the meat but also allows a large amount of liquid to be absorbed by the meat.
 You’ll know your bacon has been wet cured if there is a fair bit of shrinkage when you cook it.

 This links back to the curing process.
 Many lower cost bacon products are wet cured and have added water to plump them up so they look succulent.
 What happens to all this water when you cook this bacon?
 Well it’s that white watery sludge that appears in your frying pan or bottom of your grill.

 Don’t worry though, if this all seems a little daunting, we’re always available to help or discuss your requirements.

 Here at Puddledub, we love our bacon and have spent a long time getting the taste absolutely right.
-From breeding and raising our own Puddledub pigs to the dry curing and traditional hand crafted methods used, we don’t cut any corners to bring you the very best bacon we can.
+From dry curing and traditional hand crafted methods used, we don’t cut any corners to bring you the very best bacon we can.
 All our bacon cuts are available as smoked or unsmoked.
 Our smokehouse uses beechwood chipping and our smoker adds a great depth of flavour to our bacon.